Frequently Asked Questions about your Jamaica Villa Vacation

 If you are traveling to Jamaica between June and November, please note that this is considered hurricane season.
 In the event of flight cancellations due to a hurricane SunVillas will do everything possible to help with either extending your vacation or rescheduling at another time.
 We would encourage you to purchase trip cancellation insurance to protect your investment as villas owners are not required to rebate rent.
 In the past 55 years only 5 hurricanes have hit Jamaica.
 These were: August 1, 1951, Charlie, October 5, 1963, Flora, August 4, 1980 Allen, September 12, 1988, Gilbert and September 10, 2004 Ivan.
 [Return to Top]

 Yes.
 Jamaica uses the North American Dial Plan, so people can call you at the villa from the US or Canada by dialing 1+ Area Code and the 7-digit telephone number.
 From other countries, callers should normal international dialing procedures.
 The area code for Jamaica is (876).
 [Return to Top]

 Check with your wireless provider to see if you telephone and calling plan are supported in Jamaica.
 Cable & Wireless and Digicell, the major Jamaican providers, do have roaming agreements with the most service providers.
-Most of our villas have wi-fi internet service and your phone could also connect with that for making Skype type calls.
+Most of our villas have wi-fi internet service and your phone could also connect with that for making Skype or WhatsApp calls.
 [Return to Top]